Generic Name: methadone hydrochloride

 Methadone hydrochloride is chemically described as 6-(dimethylamino)-4,4-diphenyl-3-heptanone hydrochloride.
 Methadone hydrochloride is a white, essentially odorless, bitter-tasting crystalline powder.
 It is very soluble in water, soluble in isopropranol and in chloroform, and practically insoluble in ether and in glycerine.
 It is present in methadone hydrochloride tablets for oral suspension as the racemic mixture.
 Methadone hydrochloride has a melting point of 235°C, a pKa of 8.25 in water at 20°C, a solution (1 part per 100) pH between 4.5 and 6.5, a partition coefficient of 117 at pH 7.4 in octanol/water and it has the following structural formula:

-Each METHADOSE™ Dispersible Tablets contains 40 mg of methadone hydrochloride, USP and the following inactive ingredients: dibasic calcium phosphate, microcrystalline cellulose, magnesium stearate, colloidal silicon dioxide, pregelatinized starch, stearic acid.
+Each METHADOSE™ Dispersible Tablet contains 40 mg of methadone hydrochloride, USP and the following inactive ingredients: dibasic calcium phosphate, microcrystalline cellulose, magnesium stearate, colloidal silicon dioxide, pregelatinized starch, stearic acid.

 Each Methadone Hydrochloride Tablets USP (dispersible, orange flavored) contains

-40 mg of methadone hydrochloride, USP and the following inactive ingredients: colloidal silicon dioxide; dibasic calcium phosphate dihydrate; magnesium stearate; microcrystalline cellulose; pregelatinized starch; stearic acid; orange blend: FD&C yellow #6, FD&C yellow #6 lake, and FD&C yellow #5 lake; orange flavor.
+40 mg of methadone hydrochloride, USP and the following inactive ingredients: colloidal silicon dioxide; monobasic potassium phosphate; magnesium stearate; microcrystalline cellulose; pregelatinized starch; stearic acid; orange blend: FD&C yellow #6, FD&C yellow #6 lake, and FD&C yellow #5 lake; orange flavor.

 Methadone hydrochloride tablets for oral suspension are cross-scored, allowing for flexible dosage adjustment.
 Each tablet may be broken or cut in half to yield two 20 mg doses, or in quarters to yield four 10 mg doses.